lubomirzak/maze/README.md

 Angular app consists of two projects - maze.angularapp.client and Maze.AngularApp.Server.

 Client displays very simple UI with two inputs to enter dimensions of the maze.
-Once submitted to the server, maze is returned and can be solved either manually via clicking on Traverse manually button and navigating Mario via standard Left/Right/Up/Down arrow keys on the keyboard or automatically via clicking on the Show path button.
+Once submitted to the server, maze is displayed and can be solved either manually via clicking on "Traverse manually" button and navigating Mario via standard Left/Right/Up/Down arrow keys on the keyboard or automatically via clicking on the "Show path" button.
+The "Reset" will hide the maze and return user to the initial state.

 To run it either run it from Visual Studio as multiple projects startup/run the server part or run `RunAngularApp.ps1` powershell script.
 Default port for the client is `https://localhost:4200/`.